cakephp/docs/en/development/configuration.rst

 forces you to include that configuration file every time you needed to use those values.

-CakePHP’s new Configure class can be used to store and retrieve application or runtime specific values.
+CakePHP’s Configure class can be used to store and retrieve application or runtime specific values.
 Be careful, this class allows you to store anything in it, then use it in any other part of your code: a sure temptation to break the MVC pattern CakePHP